-At the screening people had a a rare chance to
+At the screening people had a a rare

-It was lovely to hear the gales of
+It was lovely to hear the gales of laughter

-hear their fathers music being applauded.
+fathers music being applauded.

-A great little chap called Detsi was
+A great little chap called Detsi was running

-expressing their thanks and their questions for Oliver and Peter.
+their thanks and their questions for Oliver and Peter.

 Peter's grandson Gabriel made an appearance too,